BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-10-24-britta-rude-research.md

 ## Work in Progress

 - Britta Rude, 2020.
 "Can we grow with our children?
-The effects of an integrated early childhood development program"
+The effects of an integrated early childhood development program."

 - Yvonne Giesing & Nadzeya Laurentsyeva & Britta Rude, 2020.
 “Technological Change and the Demand for Immigration“, part of the EU H2020 project PILLARS.